 This is a less challenging game, but it's great for dogs that are just starting out.
 Our pal Cricket is already a pro at the shell game, but he doesn't mind the rewards!

 Mixing up your dog’s usual routine is essential to keeping his mind sharp and physical health in check.
 Treating your pet to a new stimulating activity or interactive toy allows you to engage your pet more and maintain a healthier lifestyle.

 Remember, all dogs are unique and require different levels of difficulty.
-Certain games and homemade dog toys may be too complicated for your pet.
+Certain games and the best homemade dog toys may be too complicated for your pet.
 If you notice your dog showing signs of frustration, take it slow, simplify the game or try something new.

-Interactive toys are not only fun for your pet, but for you too!
-So for your next DIY project, skip the candle-making and make something really worthwhile – a special toy for your dog :)
+Interactive toys are not only fun for your pet but for you, too!
+So, for your next DIY project, skip the candle-making and make something really worthwhile – a special toy for your dog :)